 In a recent case study, Sennrich and Zhang (2019) develop a set of best practices for low-resource neural machine translation and show that those best practices can achieve better translation quality than phrase-based statistical machine translation in a 100,000 word dataset derived from the 2014 German-English IWSLT.

-This result encourages me to continue assembling Sicilian-English parallel text and gives me hope that neural machine translation will soon be available for all the world's languages.
+And in general, the way that subword splitting improves translation quality gives me hope that neural machine translation will soon be available for all the world's languages.

 For example, the English present tense only has two forms: "speak" and "speaks."
 By contrast, Sicilian has six different forms for the present tense.
 But splitting them into subwords: